 The trip odometer can tell you how far your vehicle has been driven since you last set the trip odometer to zero.

-Your vehicle's odometer works together with the Driver Information Center (DIC).
+The odometer works together with the Driver Information Center (DIC).
 You can set a Trip A and Trip B odometer.
-See "Trip Information" under DIC Operation and Displays on page 3-44.
+See "Trip Information" under DIC Operation and Displays on page 3-45.

 The odometer mileage can be checked without the vehicle running.
-Simply press the trip stem on the instrument panel cluster.
+Press the trip stem on the instrument panel cluster.